Lean

 autonomous maintenance

-An aspect of maintenance in which tasks, such as lubricating or cleaning, are performed by the machine operator rather than the maintenance staff.
-Autonomous maintenance is critical in total productive maintenance approaches.
+A maintenance approach in which tasks, such as lubricating or cleaning, are performed by the machine operator rather than the maintenance staff.
+Autonomous maintenance is one of the eight pillars of total productive maintenance.

 availability